 The event remains organic in nature, with primitive camping, few rules, and a focus on enjoying the river and our unique culture.

-The 2018 Rendezvous will be held on October 26-28 at thr Kiwanis Park in Haysi, VA.
-While not technically affiliated with the now named “Lord of the Forks” race, many participants and spectators stay at the park to enjoy the camaraderie of paddlers from all over the world and get the most out of this precious natural resource.
+The 2023 Rendezvous will be held on October 26-29 at the Thunder River Campground at 1558 Splashdam Rd in Haysi, VA.
+While not technically affiliated with the “Lord of the Forks” race, most participants and spectators stay at the festival to enjoy the camaraderie of paddlers from all over the world and get the most out of this precious natural resource.